katerinavlkova/english-for-designers/02-first-impressions/index.md

 The goal of this project was to create a mobile app for Karpuchina Gallery, a small Prague gallery focused on emerging artists, to make its art more accessible.
 The app allows users to browse artworks, explore past exhibitions, and check the event calendar.

-With a simple, modern design that aligns with the gallery’s unique style, the app helps expand the gallery’s reach and provides a new way for people to engage with the art.
+I designed the app and created its prototype.
+This included several elements, such as the home screen, event calendar functionality or the option to save events.
+The app’s simple, modern design reflects the gallery’s unique style and provides a new way for people to interact with and experience the art.

 [View project](linkcomingnextsemester)